 Shear stress in fluids is primarily caused by friction between the fluid molecules due to viscosity.
 Friction between fluids and a moving body also creates shear stress.

-Note that at the surface, the moving body, and the fluid molecules directly in contact have the same velocity.
-This is known as the no-slip condition.
+The moving body and the fluid molecules in direct contact have the same velocity which is known as the no-slip condition.
 Intermolecular forces act between the fluid molecules and the surface of the body, known as the boundary layer, resulting in attraction.
-It can also be noted that once steady state is attained, the velocity profile is linear.
-There is no more acceleration of the moving and thus, no more force to deform or shear the fluid.
-Motion is transferred across each layer of the fluid which is then countered by its viscosity.
+Once a steady state is achieved, the velocity profile is linear.
+There is no more acceleration and no more force to deform or shear the fluid.
+Motion is transferred across each layer of the fluid and is countered by its viscosity.

 Laminar flow happens when the fluid is flowing evenly without any disruption across these layers.
 Adding different bodies to cause shearing forces acting in different directions disrupts this flow.
 This type of flow, known as turbulent flow, is chaotic causing mass transfer across the fluid layers.
 Uneven flow across layers of fluid also causes mass transfer.
 This is effective in breaking up droplets suspended in the mixture causing emulsion, dispersion, and homogenization of the components.

-High shear mixers have two main parts: the rotor and the stator.
+High shear mixers generally have two main parts: the rotor and the stator.
 This assembly is known as the mixing head or generator.
-The rotor accelerates the fluid tangentially, but because of the inertia of the fluid, it does not completely flow together with the rotor.
+The rotor accelerates the fluid tangentially.
+The inertia of the fluid, keeps it from flowing together with the rotor.
 The fluid flows towards the shear gap or the region between the rotor tip and the stator.
 Inside the shear gap, high velocity differentials and turbulent fluid flow is present producing high shear rates.

-The rotor and stator profile, their configuration relative to one another and other features such as holes and slots all contribute to creating the desired fluid flow depending on the application.
+The rotor and stator profile, their configuration relative to one another and other features such as holes and slots, contribute to creating the desired fluid flow depending on the application.
 Below are some of the processes performed by high shear mixers.

 This requires liquid droplets to be uniform in size, completely distributed to create a mixture with one continuous phase.
 The liquid in the form of droplets are in the dispersed phase, while the liquid where the droplets are suspended is the continuous phase.
 In an emulsion, natural separation happens between the dispersed and continuous phases.
 This is particularly observed in immiscible liquids such as oil and water.
 Oil is nonpolar, and as a result they are not attracted by water molecules.
 Also, oils are usually lighter than water enabling them to float on the surface.
 Because of these properties, oil tends to naturally separate from water.
 The objective of the high shear mixer is to continuously break down these droplets before natural separation happens.